 But, the problem identified in Cynical Theories —and one that I have been able to verify in my own experience and studies— is that the attitude of transgression and non-conformity against traditional categories, structures, norms, values and whole demographic groups of people deemed “privileged” has taken on the pathological intensity of extreme nihilism and contempt towards all of normativity.
-Thus, we see a fiercely held-to tribalism that vilifies Whiteness, maleness, traditional families, straightness, non-transgender-ness (cisgendered-ness), normative religious affiliations and customs (e.g. Christianity in the West) and all other things deemed to be normative—which are pre-supposed to be fundamentally oppressive, dominant, exploitative, colonizing, rapacious, and cruel.
+Thus, we see a fiercely held-to tribalism (with some backing by professional organizations) that pathologizes Whiteness, maleness, traditional families, straightness, non-transgender-ness (cisgendered-ness), normative religious affiliations and customs (e.g. Christianity in the West) and all other things deemed to be normative—which are pre-supposed to be fundamentally oppressive, dominant, exploitative, colonizing, rapacious, and cruel.

 In Postcolonial Theory, the belief that our demographic makeup determines our interior life, our morality, values and “ways of knowing” goes much further.
 In a subchapter called “Decolonize Everything”, Pluckrose and Lindsay elaborate on the decolonization movement as described by the volume editors of Decolonizing the University in the following passage: